You can integrate Process Street with other tools used within your company.

-In this article, we will look at how you can transfer files from a given checklist into your Dropbox account.
+In this article, we will look at how you can transfer files from a workflow run into your Dropbox account.

 - A manager wants the results from an internal audit to be saved to their Dropbox for backup, reference, and easy future sharing.

-- We will run a checklist from an internal audit template with an export this report task.
+- You will run a workflow from an internal audit process with an export this report task

-- We will connect this checklist to Dropbox using Zapier.
+- You will connect this workflow run to Dropbox using Zapier

-- We will set up a Zap to save the internal audit results as a text file in Dropbox when the task is checked.
+- You will set up a Zap to save the internal audit results as a text file in Dropbox when the task is checked

-Read on to see how we can do this.
+Read on to see how you can do this.

 How to connect Dropbox with Process Street

 To connect Dropbox with Process Street we will be using the third-party automation service, Zapier.
-Zapier holds over 1,000 different web apps and services that you can connect to.
+Zapier has over 2,000 different web apps and services that you can connect to.